6 Sign Language Families (And Where They’re Used)

 As you can see sign languages are just as diverse as spoken languages.
 Some reach as far as four continents, while others share few similarities with national spoken languages.

 By understanding their unique histories and cultures, deaf interpreters can be better prepared to serve members of the deaf and hard of hearing community within your own country.
-And if you live in a region where American Sign Language (ASL) is widely used, Boostlingo can help.
-Our ASL 24/7 service let’s you connect with a remote interpreter whenever you need one.
+And if you live in a region where ASL is widely used, Boostlingo can help.
+We can connect you with a remote ASL interpreter 24/7.

 Related Blogs